Money after the wedding—Checklists and tips

 • Know what to expect with taxes

-Depending on how you file, getting married can mean higher standard deductions and other changes.
+Depending on how you file, getting married could mean higher standard deductions and other changes.

 • Learn about post-nuptial agreements

-These are similar to prenups but are made after marriage.
+These are similar to prenups but are made after the wedding.
 See if they might make sense for you.

-To learn about how you and your partner can sync up your approach on money and marriage, check out this article.
+To learn about how you and your partner can sync up your approach to money and marriage, check out this article.

 After the big day